-The Zoom H4N has no timecode generator build in (although the files it produces seems to have timecode - but this pseudo timecode that comes from the internal and very imprecise Real Time Clock).
-Therefore we need to make use of Tentacles Audio-Timecode feature wich makes it possible to record the timecode information onto one unused audio track.
+The Zoom H4N has no timecode generator build in (although the files it produces seem to have timecode - but this pseudo timecode that comes from the internal and very imprecise Real Time Clock).
+Therefore we need to make use of Tentacles Audio Timecode feature which makes it possible to record the timecode information onto one unused audio track.
 The Zoom H4N is capable to record 4 channels simultaneously.
 These are divided into 2 stereo tracks.
 One stereo track from the internal microphones and one form the XLR Jacks at the bottom of the device.
-If you are using the H4N together with Tentacle you are able to record one stereo track with the wanted audio-signal and the other stereo track will be used for recording timecode.
+If you are using the H4N together with Tentacle you are able to record one stereo track with the wanted audio signal and the other stereo track will be used for recording timecode.

 Setting up your Zoom H4N:

-- Ok, you are done and ready to record audio-files with Timecode!
-Please note that you should make sure to start new files for every take.
+Make sure to start new files for every take.
 This is done by pressing the „Stop“ Button after recording.
-Pressing „Pause“ would result in a continue of the existing file wich Tentacle Sync is not able to handle at this time (but will be in future :)
+Pressing „Pause“ would result in losing sync.

 Please note that the Zoom H4N does record single files for each channel.
 That's why some NLEs cannot assign the audio timecode to the additional channels that got recorded simultaneously.
 You would need to embed the audio timecode into the file before importing it into the NLE.